• Skip to primary navigation

 homemade chocolate cake slice

 If you made this recipe, please leave a comment and star rating below.
 I love hearing from you!
+Also, please tag me on Instagram and check out my Pinterest for even more recipe ideas.

-More Cake Recipes You'll Love:
+More Cake Recipes

-• Homemade German Chocolate Cake
+• Old Fashioned German Chocolate Cake

-• Banana Cake
+• Lemon Blackberry Cake

-• Chocolate Raspberry Brownie Cake
+• Chocolate Mint Cake

-• Funfetti Layer Cake
+• Strawberry Naked Cake

 Amazing Chocolate Cake

-Karissa Parrish (Ginger Snap)
+Karissa Parrish

-Chocolate lovers will unite over this Most Amazing Chocolate Cake!
+Chocolate lovers will unite over this most amazing chocolate cake!
 It's decadent, rich, and has the best chocolate flavor out of any chocolate cake I've ever had.
 It will be your next go-to chocolate cake recipe for sure!

 Print Recipe Pin Recipe

-Prep Time 25 mins
+Prep Time 25 minutes mins

-Cook Time 35 mins
+Cook Time 35 minutes mins

-Cooling Time: 30 mins
+Cooling Time: 30 minutes mins

-Total Time 1 hr 30 mins
+Total Time 1 hour hr 30 minutes mins

 Course Dessert